 My Uncle Jimmy never married “Aunt” Linda.
 Growing up we just knew her as Linda and we associated her with giant chocolate chip cookies.
 She never arrived without them.
 When she didn’t accompany my uncle to family gatherings, she sent a few gallon zip lock bags packed full of them.

 Linda was more than reluctant to hand over this recipe.
 It took years of cajoling to convince her that it should be shared with us.

 After about 15 years, Linda moved away, got a new boyfriend and a new family to share her cookies with, but she never abandoned us.
-She pops up here and there, sometimes sends cookies with my uncle, but most importantly she finally shared her recipe with my Mom and Aunt.
+She pops up here and there, sometimes sends cookies with my uncle, but most importantly she finally shared her recipe for chocolate chip cookies with my Mom and Aunt.